 Preserving Wildlife Habitat

 Palmer Woods provides a beautiful and wild home for native mammals and birds that require large, unbroken expanses of forest cover for nesting habitat.
-Protecting the land preserves an important conservation corridor.
+The land shares a 2.4 mile border with Sleeping Bear Dunes National Lakeshore.
+Black bear, coyote, bobcat call this place home.

 Protecting an Intact Northern Hardwood Forest